Today's a great day to schedule your child's immunizations!

 The State of Virginia requires that children must be up-to-date on physicals and immunizations for school and for learning virtually.
-The Richmond and Henrico Health Districts and their partners have developed materials to assist parents in making informed choices about vaccination.
+The Richmond and Henrico Health Districts and their partners have developed materials to assist parents in making informed choices about immunization.
 You can protect your child from preventable diseases by making sure they get their immunizations on time.

 Please scan and email your child's immunization record to our encrypted inbox prior to your appointment: